 When trying to activate an iPhone, there’s a chance that you may face the activation error.
-If you see a message like “Cannot activate your iPhone now”, it implies that there is something wrong with processes connecting Apple’s servers to your iPhone.
+If you see a message like “Could not Activate iPhone”, it implies that there is something wrong with processes connecting Apple’s servers to your iPhone.
 This is a rare occurrence, but can happen with anyone.
+Follow our guide below to easily fix iPhone activation errors after software update, restore or factory reset.

 So if you have a locked iPhone and you’re trying to activate a SIM on it, you won’t be able to do it unless the carrier you were using before had allowed you to unlock the device.
 You need to use the original sim card to activate it.